juhojo/jigsaw_toxicity_classification/report.md

     count_non_toxic
 ))
 ```

+> Amount of toxic comments 0.05% and non-toxic comments 0.95%.

 As we can see, most of the sentences are non-toxic.
 It might then be possible to flag a sentence as toxic by just having a few specific word pairings within each identity group.